Ordoptimus/brahmi-keyboard/README.md

 ## Brahmi Keyboard
-This project aims to creat an Input for the Brahmi Script, to be used on modern Android devices capable of rendering Brahmi Unicode.
+This project is an Android Input Method (Keyboard) for the Brahmi Script, to be used on modern Android devices capable of rendering Brahmi Unicode. <br>
+At the time of writing, this is the only Android Keyboard to enable writing in the Brahmi Script.

 #### About Brahmi -
 The Brahmi Script is the parent script of all Indic scripts and the extended Brahmic Family.
 It is the oldest alphasyllabary in the world.
 One of its famed descendants include Devanāgarī.
 It is pronounced as: <i>braa-m-hee</i>, and thus alternatively spelled as Bramhi (IAST: Brāmhī).